themusiclab/infant-vocal/README.md

 # Acoustic regularities in infant-directed vocalizations across cultures
 This repository contains data and code for Moser et al. (2020) "Acoustic regularities in infant-directed vocalizations across cultures".
-The paper is available at **XX URL**.
 The audio corpus is publicly available on the Open Science Framework (https://osf.io/m5yn2) and the naïve listener experiment is publicly available at https://themusiclab.org/quizzes/ids.

 ## Anatomy of the repo